kaga/kaga.github.io/debugging-teams/_drafts/2021-04-25-Managers-Path.markdown

 ![The Manager's Path](/assets/book/the-managers-path.jpg)

-The main motivation of starting this blog was recording number of topics I found helpful in my software development career.

 This is a new series, where I will be discussing a topic based on a book.
+It will be started off with non-technical books, as I believe a successful software engineer would put the same effort, if not more, in learning the social aspect of software development, compared to learning the technical aspect.

 - The Manager’s Path [ You are here ]
 - Debugging Teams
 - Amusing Ourselves to Death

-I prefer not to focus on technical aspect software development, as a software engineer would have spend most of his/her university degree in technical work already.
-I would like to use this series to paint a picture that, pyscology and human interactions is big part of creating a successful software.

 ## The Manager's Path

+Congratulations!
+You have landed your first job as a software developer.
+You are energetic and very keen to solve real world problems.
+You might already have been furiously crafting the best code and possibly delivered few applications to user.

+Slowly but surely you have built a good reputation, that you can turn ideas to reality.
+You start getting more freedom into how you do things.
+You have opinions on how certain features should work.
+You crank out features after features at truly astonishing rate.

+Your work has inspired your manager to pursue bigger work that were deemed too difficult previously.
+So you start assemble a team to tackle the problem.
+You managed to pull it off too.

+Let's take a deep breath.
+.
+.
+.
+.
+.
+.
+**Now you just found yourself working with hundreds of developer.**

+## There Are Many Missing Pieces

+I believe the story could happen to some individuals, but it is more often to see a junior developer struggling without help, without a clear path going forward.
+Things would be much harder if said developer is the sole developer in a company.

+How does the organization charts looks like?
+	Who should do what ?
 	- junior
 	- senior
 	- manager
 	- CTO

+Do you get the support you need to success
+	- Manager involvement
+	- Relationship
+		Between You and Your Mentor, Leader, Manager

 Completed after landing the first job
 “Just want to build stuffs”

 What drive you ?

-## Relationship
+##

-Between You and Your Mentor, Leader, Manager

 PRD,
 1 on 1